-As of May 2006, there were more than 1.4 million "active" organizations that had obtained recognition of their tax-exempt status from the IRS.
-These include nearly 955,000 501(c)(3) public charities and private foundations and nearly 464,00 organizations covered by other subsections of 501(c).
-Most 501(c)(3) organizations must file Form 1023 in order for the IRS to recognize their 501(c)(3) status.
-Others, including many religious organizations, are not required to register with the IRS, but they are recognized as having 501(c)(3) status because of the nature of their activities.
+As of February 2013, there were more than 1.5million "active" organizations that had obtained recognition of their tax-exempt status from the IRS.
+These include over 1,063,000 501(c)(3) public charities and private foundations and just over 491,000 organizations covered by other subsections of 501(c).
+Prior to 2006, most 501(c)(3) organizations were required to file Form 1023 in order for the IRS to recognize their 501(c)(3) status.
+The introduction of IRS Form 990-N (e-Postcard), as specified in the Pension Protection Act (PPA) of 2006, has changed these reporting requirements for small organizations, and has shed new light on the number of organizations that are truly active.
+[For more on this, see "What is an Active Organization?" below.]

+Other organizations, including many religious organizations, are not required to register with the IRS, but they are recognized as having 501(c)(3) status because of the nature of their activities.
 All 501(c)(3)s are exempt from paying federal taxes (and usually state and local taxes as well).
 A blank Form 1023 is available in PDF format from both the NCCS and IRS websites.